marco262/my_wiki/data/dnd/class/artificer.md

 This magic weapon grants a +1 bonus to attack and damage rolls made with it.
 While holding it, the wielder can take a bonus action to cause it to shed bright light in a 30-foot radius and dim light for an additional 30 feet.
 The wielder can extinguish the light as a bonus action.

 The weapon has 4 charges.
-As a reaction immediately after being hit by an attack, the wielder can expend 1 charge and cause the attacker to be blinded until the end of the attacker's next turn, unless the attacker succeeds on a Constitution saving throw against your spell save DC.
+As a reaction immediately after being hit by an attack, the wielder can expend 1 charge and cause the attacker to be [[[general:conditions#blinded|blinded]]] until the end of the attacker's next turn, unless the attacker succeeds on a Constitution saving throw against your spell save DC.
 The weapon regains ld4 expended charges daily at dawn.

 ### Repeating Shot